sagivo/readme/README.md

 ### 1:1s

-We can get a great deal of value from one to ones.
 It's very much is your meeting and your agenda.

 I'll always have questions and comments, but we'll focus on what you want to talk about first, so please come to these meetings prepared.

 I'll ensure I give you any wider context from the business, though this is secondary.
-Some key things I really care about during that time though.
-In particular, how you're doing and if there's anything you need from me.

 These aren't our only opportunities to chat through, and if you need to catch up with me for anything else outside of these, please do so.